 The MURP degree is a two-year professional program that requires a minimum of 42 credit hours.
 It is designed to equip students to fill professional planning and policy analysis roles in public agencies, private firms, and community groups, particularly in Hawai'i, Asia, and the Pacific Basin.
-All students complete the core sequence (planning theory, planning methods, spatial planning theory, economic analysis for urban and regional planning, and planning models, a 6-credit-hour practicum, and three of the following courses: PLAN 610, 620, 630, and 640).
-The remainder of the academic program, including a second methodology course, is individually designed with concentration in a specialized area of the student's own choosing (with the consent of his or her adviser), provided adequate academic resources are available in the department and at the University.
-Grades of B or better are required in PLAN 600, 601, 602, 603, and 605, and an average of B or better must be earned in all courses counted toward the MURP degree.
+All students complete the core sequence (planning theory, planning methods, and models, a 6-credit-hour practicum, and three of the following courses: PLAN 610, 620, 630, and 640).
+The remainder of the academic program. including a second methodology course, is individually designed with concentration in a specialized area of the student's own choosing (with the consent of his or her adviser), provided adequate academic resources are available in the department and at the University.
+Grades of B or better are required in PLAN 600, 601, 602, and 605, and an average of B or better must be earned in all courses counted toward the MURP degree.
 MURP students receiving a grade lower than a B will be allowed one additional opportunity to achieve a B or better in each core course.

-Both Plan A (thesis) and Plan B (non-thesis) programs are available.
+Both Plan A (thesis) and Plan B (nonthesis) programs are available.
 All students are required to pass a final, which includes a successful defense of the thesis on the selected area of concentration, and to meet the program standards for graduation.